Al-Shabaab is an al Qaeda-linked militant group based in Somalia

 Decades of weak government amid grinding poverty have long made Somalia a target for radical Islamist groups.

-And that move inflamed Al-Shabaab, which then attacked Ethiopian forces and gained control of parts of central and southern Somalia, according to a 2011 case study by Rob Wise, who was then with the Counterterrorism Program at the Center for Strategic and International Studies.
+That move proved to be a turning point, one that radicalized Al-Shabaab, which attacked Ethiopian forces and gained control of parts of central and southern Somalia, according to a 2011 case study by Rob Wise, who was then with the Counterterrorism Program at the Center for Strategic and International Studies.

 What is Al-Shabaab’s relationship with neighboring countries?

-Ethiopian troops have also crossed the border and expelled Al-Shabaab from Baidoa, a strategic town in Somalia midway between the Ethiopian border and Mogadishu.
+Ethiopian troops have also crossed the border and expelled Al-Shabaab from Baidoa, a strategic town midway between the Ethiopian border and Mogadishu.

 Analysts say tension appears to have been growing within Al-Shabaab between Somalis and foreign fighters, several hundred of whom are thought to have entered Somalia in recent years to join the group.